7 Best Strength Training Exercises

 two women performing a push up and side plank open compound strength exercise

-How To Do A Push Up and Side Plank Hold
+How to Do a Push-Up and Side Plank Hold

 1. Start in a high plank position with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers.
 Pull your kneecaps up towards your belly, feet hip-width apart.